 What is Cloudflare and Complete Cloudflare installation tutorial

-Cloudflare is an American company that offers a variety of services such as hosting, security services, and distributed domain name server (DNS) services.
+Cloudflare is an American company that offers various services, such as hosting, security services, and distributed domain name server (DNS) services.

-Cloudflare’s main mission is to help create and expand more desirable Internet services.
-These services are provided to users in the form of content delivery network (CDN) and security service.
+Cloudflare’s mission is to help create and expand more desirable Internet services.
+These services are provided to users through content delivery networks (CDN) and security services.
 Today, industries, businesses, nonprofits, bloggers, and anyone who uses the Internet in any way.

-It takes advantage of Cloudflare as a tool to provide speed and security for users.
+It uses Cloudflare as a tool to provide users with speed and security.
 Cloudfeller increases Internet service requests by about 17%, responding to an average of 25 million HTTP requests per second.

 How does Cloudflare work?

 In the early years of the Internet, when a user wanted to download a website, their request was sent from a personal computer to a server.
-If the number of simultaneous requests exceeds a certain amount, the server will malfunction and users’ access to the server hosting resources will be lost.
+If the number of simultaneous requests exceeds a certain amount, the server malfunctions, and users’ access to the server hosting resources is lost.

-This was an obstacle for hosts to provide content quickly, safely and reliably.
-Cloudflare has made the use of sites, applications, and blogs more secure and useful in order to overcome these barriers and facilitate users’ access to the content provided.
-This feature is implemented by a tool called edge network, which speeds up access to information by shortening the communication path.
-In this network structure, data centers are installed in more than 200 locations around the world and provide faster access to information.
+This was an obstacle for hosts to provide content quickly, safely, and reliably.
+Cloudflare has made sites, applications, and blogs more secure and useful to overcome these barriers and facilitate users’ access to the content provided.
+This feature is implemented by a tool called an edge network, which speeds up access to information by shortening the communication path.
+In this network structure, data centers are installed in more than 200 locations worldwide, providing faster information access.

-Using security protocols, Cloudflare protects Internet services against threatening actions such as DDoS attacks, malicious robots and other security breaches.
-It also allows website owners to place their desired applications on the website without the need for a dedicated developer.
+Using security protocols, Cloudflare protects Internet services against threatening actions such as DDoS attacks, malicious robots, and other security breaches.
+It also allows website owners to place their desired applications on the website without needing a dedicated developer.

-If you are using web development services, by running a Javascript code you can develop the edge network in the Cloudflare space and thus be as close as possible to the user.
+If you are using web development services, you can develop the edge network in the Cloudflare space by running Javascript code and thus be as close as possible to the user.
 This prevents any delay in accessing information and provides a good user experience for the client.

 Benefits of Cloudflare

-It offers a number of operational features, including SSL and content distribution for various websites across the network.
+It offers several operational features, including SSL and content distribution for various websites across the network.
 Previously, Internet service providers or any expert could easily access the site or application used by the user, even if the content was encrypted.

 It offers services under the name DNS or 1.1.1.1 Free Service, which can be used by any Internet communication device.
-So this service makes it possible to view and inspect the data and content used by the user by the service provider.
+This service allows the user to view and inspect the data and content used by the service provider.

 Disadvantages of Cloudflare

-According to surveys of various industries (including, film making, music, book publishing, etc.), Cloudflare is used in approximately 40% of content thief websites.
-This service acts as a host between the user and the website support host and, with the help of its network of servers, steals the content of the site or makes changes to it.
+According to surveys of various industries (including filmmaking, music, book publishing, etc.), Cloudflare is used in approximately 40% of content thief websites.
+This service acts as a host between the user and the website support host and, with the help of its network of servers, steals the site’s content or makes changes to it.
 According to the Alexa Ranking Survey, out of 500 offending domains worldwide, 311 (63%) use Cloudflare services.

-Cloudflare allows website owners and operators to use its services anonymously; So this feature is very interesting for content thief websites.
+Cloudflare allows website owners and operators to use its services anonymously, which is very interesting for content-thief websites.
 If a website uses Cloudflare services, the IP address of the backup host will be replaced with a dedicated IP address defined by Cloudflare, and the previous address will no longer be recognizable.

 How to install Cloudflare

-Its Services is one of the most useful tools available to the web developer.
-This service has been added to WordPress in the form of a plugin and offers several features such as increasing the speed of the website based on the CDN feature, increasing the security based on the SSL feature and a series of other useful and useful features.
-In this section, the advantages of installing it for WordPress site, how to install it on WordPress and how to configure the official plugin for WordPress are presented.
+Its Services is one of the most useful tools for web developers.
+This service has been added to WordPress as a plugin and offers several features, such as increasing website speed based on the CDN feature, increasing security based on the SSL feature, and a series of other useful features.
+This section presents the advantages of installing it for WordPress sites, how to install it on WordPress, and how to configure the official plugin for WordPress.

 Benefits of installing Cloudflare for WordPress site